Shopping Cart

 T204264

-KK181N1 is an effective inhibitor of the karrikin (KAR) receptor KAI2.
-It binds non-covalently to the catalytic pocket of KAI2 and selectively inhibits KAR-induced phenotypes in Arabidopsis.
+KK181N1 is a triazolide selective inhibitor of the karrikin (KAR) receptor KAI2 that binds non-covalently to the catalytic pocket of KAI2 and has no significant effect on the related receptor AtD14.
+KK181N1 selectively inhibits KAR-induced phenotypes in Arabidopsis.

 Size